-There are two options for this program.
-The two-hour program includes three of the activities listed below, which are selected upon booking.
-The four-hour program includes five activities.
+There are two options for this program – a two-hour program which typically includes the first three activities listed below (unless you request an alternative), and a four-hour program which includes all five activities:

 Students examine a variety of marine artefacts and specimens to discover the distinguishing features of organisms from common classification groups.

 By identifying the living and non-living components of the intertidal zone, students will develop an understanding of how species rely on each other and their physical environment in order to survive.